My Top 10 Favourite Movies

 While I love all three 'Lord of the Rings' films, if I had to choose my favourite it would be 'The Return of the King'.
 Frodo must get the ring to Mordor before Sauron and the orc armies take over Middle Earth.
 It was very satisfying to see the story conclude with its epic climax.
 Perhaps the most thrilling movie I've ever seen.

 When 'Toy Story' was released way back in 1995, I was just amazed.
 I became completely obsessed with this movie.
-I had everything: the toys, a giant framed movie poster on my bedroom wall, pencil cases etc. I was really taken by the 3D computer animation (it was the first full length film of its kind), the characters and the story.
+I had everything: the toys, a giant framed movie poster on my bedroom wall, pencil cases, books, a sleeping-bag etc. I was really taken by the 3D computer animation (it was the first full length film of its kind), the characters and the story.
 It's a rare family film which actually appeals to the entire family.
 My favourite film of my childhood, and it still has a special place in my heart.

 A Terminator is sent back in time to destroy the future resistance leader, John Connor, while another Terminator is sent back to protect him.
 Another sequel which outdoes the original in almost every aspect.
 Everything about this movie is perfect.
 It's pure escapism while also serves as a social commentary.
 The previous film was a low-budget, gritty and raw slasher/actioner, while this one ups the ante in action, plot and scope.
 The special effects are groundbreaking and still impresses to this very day.
 A beefed up heroine, a brilliantly frightening villain, and a touching father/son relationship between a boy and his protector.
 Arnie has never been so cool.

 Martin Scorsese is the king at character-studies, and this is the best one.
 He really delves into the psyche of this lonely man whom struggles to cope with his crippling mindset.
-Robert De Niro is absolutely amazing as Travis Bickle as he really encompasses the role.
+Robert De Niro is absolutely amazing as Travis Bickle as he really transforms into the role.
 The plot raises the question to what society considers a hero, but it's the character study that I found most fascinating.
 It's a masterpiece.